 Market Analysis (Definition, Segmentation, Size & Positioning)

 Before going to tap a market, you should have a good knowledge of that.
 A proper market analysis will help you to write this section.
 Define your market, choose a particular segment for which you want to deliver your product/services.
 Calculate the size of your segmented market and plan a strategy to position your product/services to that market fit.
 Remember, a proper market analysis will help you only to succeed and also attract investors as per market size & opportunity.

 Organization Structure & Team Details

-Describe the organization structure of your business.
-State whether you have or intend to incorporate your business as a LLP or PVT.
+Describe the organizational structure of your business.
+State whether you have or intend to incorporate your business as an LLP or PVT.
 LTD or any mode.
 Use an organizational chart to lay out who’s in charge of what in your company.
 Show how each person’s unique experience will contribute to the success of your venture.

 Product or Service Description

 Describe what you sell or what services your company offer.
 Explain what problem is solved by or will be solved by your product/service.
 Share the details of IP registration, or plans for IP registrations.
 If you’re doing research and development for your service or product, explain it in detail.

 This is the section where you describe how to attract, acquire and retain customers.
 There’s not a single way to approach your customers.
 Your strategy should evolve and change to fit your unique market needs.
 Describe clearly your marketing strategy as per the psychological behavior (a study that) of your customer.